 Things to consider before you start.

-What makes a good logo?
+What makes a good logo in general?
 What should your logo look like?
 Should it be graphical or type based?
 Does it need a subliminal shape in it like FedEx’s?
-What should people think when they see it?
-What should they feel?
-And what do we want them to see and think?
-What’s their at-a-glance take away?
+What should people “get” when they see it?
+What is their at-a-glance take away?
 Does the logo need to stand for something?
 Is the logo for the product we’re making today or does it need to be for the brand we might become in 8 years?
-Will the name be synonymous with a product like Kleenex, Coke, or Xerox?
+Will the name be synonymous with a product like Kleenex, Coke or Xerox?
 Will we use it as a verb like, “Google it?”
-Is the business only regional now, but we should be planning for it to be global someday?
+If the business is only regional now, should we planning for it to be global someday?

 Lots of considerations for logo development and likely you don’t need to get them all right before you start.
-Most people starting a business, need a logo, and find someone who can throw one together.
-Some, more well-funded and invested businesses, knowing they need to create a brand might get with a branding agency from Day 1 and use their venture capital.
-Likely you’re somewhere between the next Silicon Valley start-up darling and your neighbor’s next grilling tool invention they plan to pitch on Shark Tank.
+People usually overthink and overcomplicate it.
+Branding your product or company will be far more valuable and worth more of your time than a font or graphic combination.
+Most people starting a business, need a logo, and just find someone who can throw one together.
+Some, more well-funded businesses, seeing the need to create a “brand,” might get with a branding agency from day 1.
+Likely you’re somewhere between the next Silicon Valley start-up darling and your neighbor’s next great grilling tool invention they plan to pitch on Shark Tank.

 Whatever the case, a logo should be effective in conveying something essential about the company or product.
-Like, if your thing is fun – your logo should be fun.
+Like, if your thing is fun – your logo should look fun.
 Take Toys-R-Us for example.
 What, too soon?
-Okay, take Blockbuster… What, still too soon?!
+Okay, Blockbuster… What, still too soon?!
 Come on.
 I’m using Blockbuster; it’s been long enough.
 (And yes, I know there’s an owner in Brooklyn who refuses to close.
 Power to you.
-I’d like to meet you, buy you a beer and watch a DVD of “Dude, Where’s my Car?” with you.
+I’d like to meet you, buy you a beer and watch a DVD of “Dude, Where’s my Car?”
 Because that’s a movie I never actually saw, because I was into art-house films at the time and thought I was too cool for big “blockbuster” movies.
 And that word brings us back to that logo.)